A unified framework for imitation dynamics on higher-order networks: Results

 \subsection{Effects of higher-order network structures}

-In our previous investigations, we focus on homogeneous higher-order networks with $k=6$ and $m=4$.
-Next, we systematically examine the impact of structure-aware update rules on the evolutionary outcomes under different higher-order network structures, including homogeneous hypergraphs with other $k$ or $m$, and heterogeneous hypergraphs with non-uniform degree or order distributions.
+So far, we have focused on homogeneous higher-order networks with $k=6$ and $m=4$.
+Next, we systematically examine the impact of update rules on the evolutionary outcomes under different higher-order network structures, including homogeneous hypergraphs with other $k$ or $m$, and heterogeneous hypergraphs with non-uniform hyperdegree or order distributions.